moraloco/codereviewbot/README.md

-# Code Review Bot using OpenAI and Bitbucket Webhooks
+# Code Review Bot using OpenAI and Bitbucket Webhooks with OAuth 2.0

 A Python bot that performs code reviews by integrating Bitbucket pull request webhooks and OpenAI's ChatGPT, capable of working with both Bitbucket Cloud and Data Center.